The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 3.1 Design Philosophy: Spread as Epistemic Signal

+The Atlas Divergence Test rests on a single structural insight: if AI models have internalized a culturally specific epistemological baseline, they will exhibit systematic disagreement when confronted with text pairs that present the same subject matter through incommensurable epistemic frameworks.
 The test is fully black-box: no access to model weights, attention mechanisms, embedding spaces, or training data.
-Each model receives a standardized similarity-rating prompt (0.00–1.00) in a fresh instance with no prior project context and no system prompt beyond the task definition.
-The metric of interest is the spread — the range of per-model category averages across the ensemble — not any individual model's score.
+Each model receives a standardized similarity-rating prompt (0.00–1.00) in a fresh instance with no prior project context.
+The metric of interest is the spread — not any individual model's score.

 3.2 The Critical Diagnostic: Framing, Not Content